 Also known as Africa’s Black Death.
-A title the Cape Buffalo has rightfully earned on many occasions.
+A title the African Buffalo has rightfully earned on many occasions.
 Famous for being incredibly tough, these thick skinned herbivores are what a hunters’ dreams are made of.
-The thrill of the chase combined with real danger is guaranteed to get your heart rate up, this is what hunting Cape Buffalo is all about.
+The thrill of the chase combined with real danger is guaranteed to get your heart rate up, this is what hunting Buffalo in Africa is all about.
+Cape Buffalo is considered to fall under the category of Dangerous game, and for good reason.

-The Cape Buffalo, standing with a shoulder height of 1.7 m, and weighing in at around 800 – 900 Kg.
-A bad temper to match his reputation to charge without warning, these bovines will ensure a hunting experience never to be forgotten.
-Cape Buffalo are grazers, which means they eat mostly grass.
-They are typically herd animals and can travel in herds ranging from 10 to 1000 Buffalo depending on where you hunt them.
-The old Cape Buffalo bulls, better known as Dagga boys, from the Zulu word ‘dagga’ meaning mud, usually travel by themselves or in small groups and have a notorious reputation of always being mean tempered.
-The old Dagga boys are known for wallowing in mud holes to cool down and sooth their skin.
+The old hard boss bulls, better known as Dagga boys, from the Zulu word ‘dagga’ meaning mud, usually travel by themselves or in small groups with other old males.
+And have a notorious reputation of always being mean tempered.
+The old males are known for wallowing in mud holes to cool down and sooth their skin.
 As well as covering themselves in a thick layer of mud to protect their skin.
 Because Cape Buffalo experience hair loss, the mud is thought to prevent sunburn, relieve itchy skin and rid the body of parasites.

-Robert Ruark once wrote that the Cape Buffalo looks at you as if you owe him money.
-This is accurate, if not, an understatement.
-An old Cape Buffalo Bull is one of the meanest critters around.
-Cape Buffalo have a very thick skin, covered with a coat of course black hair.
+Robert Ruark once wrote that the African Buffalo looks at you as if you owe him money.
+This is accurate, if not, an understatement of old solid boss bulls.
+An old male is one of the meanest critters you can encounter on an African safari, they are dangerous animals, and can be extremely aggressive.
+Buffalo have a very thick skin, covered with a coat of course black hair.
 The older Dagga boys lose their hair with age and start to appear lighter in colour.
-Both male and female Cape Buffalo have horns, however the bulls have much bigger and wider horn bosses and generally wider and thicker horns.
+Both male and female buffalo have horns, however the males have much bigger and wider horn bosses and generally wider and thicker horns.

 The buffalo cows are slightly smaller, weighing in at around 700kg.
-Many hunters choose to hunt a buffalo cow to gain the experience of Cape buffalo hunting, without the price tag associated with hunting a trophy Cape Buffalo bull.
+Many hunters choose a buffalo cow to gain the experience on buffalo, without the price tag associated with hunting a trophy Cape Buffalo.
 Buffalo have a lifespan of around 18-20 years.
-Young bulls, have soft bosses, hence their name of “soft boss bulls”.
-At around 8 years old, these horn bosses become hard and these hard boss buffalo bulls generally stay with the family herd until breaking off into bachelor herds.
+Young males, have soft horn bosses, hence their name of “soft boss bulls”.
+At around 8 years old, these horn bosses become hard and these hard boss bulls generally stay with the family herd until breaking off into bachelor herds.